Ottawa Gee-Gees football: Denis Piché era (2002–09)

 J.P.
-Asselin and Brad Sinopoli (2009-12)
+Asselin and Brad Sinopoli (2009–12)

 Following Piché's retirement, the Gee-Gees promoted assistant coach J.P.
 Asselin to take the head coaching job.
 Asselin inherited key pieces of the roster that would be essential in putting together the team's Yates Cup run in 2010.
 With All-Canadian quarterback Brad Sinopoli under centre, the team cruised to an appearance in the Yates Cup final against rival Western Mustangs.
 The Gee-Gees lost the game 26–25 on a last-second field goal.

 Sinopoli was the fourth Gee-Gees quarterback to win the Hec Crighton that year, he then moved on to pursue a career in the CFL.
 He is now a standout wide receiver for the Ottawa Redblacks winning the CFL's Most Outstanding Canadian Award in 2015, and being a key member of the team's 2016 Grey Cup victory where he won the Dick Suderman Trophy as the game's Most Valuable Canadian.

-Gary Etcheverry & mid-season firing (2012)
+Gary Etcheverry and mid-season firing (2012)

 After a 5–3 season in 2011 and an early exit in the playoffs, J.P.
 Asselin stepped down as head coach.
 The school hired Gary Etcheverry to be the team's head coach for the 2012 season.

 Etcheverry was one of the most experienced coaches in the nation, however came under fire after multiple players lost faith in his vision.
 After losing his first five games of the season, he was relieved of his duties.
 The Gee-Gees went on to finish with a 2–6 record and out of the playoffs for the first time since 1991.

 In the 2012 season, construction delays pushed the opening of Gee-Gees Field behind schedule, and as TD Place Stadium's construction was ongoing, the team was homeless.
 The Gee-Gees settled on playing their home games at Beckwith Park, located 40 minutes outside of the city, close to nearby Carleton Place, Ontario.
 The subsequent collapse of the team and the distance from campus resulted in the season being widely regarded as a complete disaster.